mps-youtube/yewtube/README.md

     usage: pms query [query ...]

 or simply:

     pms

-    then follow the interactive prompts, use \h to display help or you can enter one of the following
+then follow the interactive prompts, use `\h` to display help or you can enter one of the following;

         \top for top tracks this week
         \top3m for top tracks of the last 3 months